 - Employee Wellness and Injury Prevention and Management - The Safety Office provides employees with regular training in proper lifting techniques, advice on office and workplace ergonomics, and more.
 The commitment to employee health extends beyond the workplace with a return-to-work program for injuries and illnesses whether work related or not.

-For more information on any of the College's safety programs, click on the appropriate link at left, or call Bruce McDougal at x5504.
+For more information on any of the College's safety programs, click on the appropriate link at left, or call Wade Behnke at x5504.

 For students, driving on official College business requires completing two steps:

 • Completion of the license background check form (found in Appendix A of the Colby Fleet Safety Program) with a copy of a valid driver's license attached, and,

 • Completion of the Defensive Driving class conducted by the Director of Safety.

 The purpose of the certification process is twofold.
 First, to ensure that College drivers are insurable by our auto insurance company, and second, to alert drivers to the various issues involved with driving for the College.